MAKOSCAFEE/community/sig-cluster-lifecycle/postmortems/kubeadm-1.6.md

     Release Czar, 1.6.0-rc.1 and 1.6.0 were released without manual end-to-end testing of kubeadm and contained the regression.

-- There was a lot of rushing to get the release ready before KubeCon EU, causing a shortened timeframe for RC and release, lowered bandwidth for SIG members, and the last SIG meeting before the release to be cancelled, which decreased communication.
+- There was a lot of rushing to get the release ready before KubeCon/CloudNativeCon EU, causing a shortened timeframe for RC and release, lowered bandwidth for SIG members, and the last SIG meeting before the release to be cancelled, which decreased communication.